Biotin deficiency: Diagnosis

+The only reliable method for determining biotin deficiency is the abundance of biotinylated 3-methylcrotonyl-CoA carboxylase and propionyl-CoA carboxylase in lymphocytes.
+The level of biotin in urine can be used to identify biotin-supplemented individuals, and the level of 3-hydroxyisovaleric acid in urine can (unreliably) detect biotin-deficient patients.

 Treatment

-In the United States, biotin supplements are readily available without a prescription in amounts ranging from 300 to 10,000 micrograms (30 micrograms is identified as Adequate Intake).
+In the United States, biotin supplements are readily available without a prescription in amounts ranging from 300 to 10,000 micrograms.
+30 micrograms daily is identified as Adequate Intake for men and women 19 years and older.
+35 micrograms daily is required for lactating women.

+Most healthy individuals meet these recommended intakes, however many still take up to 500 to 1,000 micrograms of biotin daily.

 Epidemiology

-Since biotin is present in many foods at low concentrations, deficiency is rare except in locations where malnourishment is very common.
-Pregnancy, however, alters biotin catabolism and despite a regular biotin intake, half of the pregnant women in the U.S. are marginally biotin deficient.
+Deficiency is rare in locations where egg-white enriched or ketogenic diets are common.
+Pregnancy, however, alters biomarkers of biotin and despite a regular biotin intake, approximately half of the pregnant women in the U.S. are marginally biotin deficient.